DEBONDIUM/crispy/README.md

-# crispy
+# Crispy
-# 🧩 crispy – Fragmentation Analysis in Solid Mechanics
+# 🧩 Crispy – Fragmentation Analysis in Solid Mechanics

-**crispy** is a lightweight Python library designed to **identify, count, and analyze fragments** generated in **solid mechanics simulations**.
+**Crispy** is a lightweight Python library designed to **identify, count, and analyze fragments** generated in **discrete solid mechanics simulations**.
 Whether you're working on dynamic fracture, debris tracking, or material rupture, `crispy` provides simple and robust tools to extract meaningful metrics from your numerical data.

-> 💥 From breakage to data — fast, clear, and crispy.
+> 💥 From breakage to data — fast, clear, and **crispy**.

 ---

 ## 📦 Features

-- 🔍 Detect and label discrete fragments from simulation outputs
+- 🔍 Detect and label fragments from discrete simulation outputs
 - 📊 Compute fragment size distributions and statistics
 - 🧱 Support for 2D and 3D domains (structured or unstructured)
 - 🧮 Works with numpy arrays, mesh files, or custom simulation outputs